 This secluded wildlife preserve is home to over 340 species as well as a wide array of geographical features, including: deep canyons, piney forests, craggy cliffs, sagebrush grasslands, and lakes and marshes.
 One of the best views from this 278,000-acre wilderness can be found at Warner Peak, the area’s highest elevation, situated at 8,071 feet.
 From there, you can look down at the wetlands below.

-One of the most sought after features of Hart Mountain, is Antelope Hot Springs, located in the free Hart Mountain Hot Springs Campground.
+One of the most sought-after features of Hart Mountain, is Antelope Hot Springs, located in the free Hart Mountain Hot Springs Campground.
 There are a couple different springs to choose from, including a semi-improved pool that offers more privacy or a primitive pool that gives you views of the surrounding hills.
-While visiting the reserve, you’ll find plenty of mineral mines where you can hunt for Oregon opals and sunstones, near the community of Plush.
+While visiting the reserve, you’ll find plenty of mineral mines where you can hunt for Eastern Oregon opals and sunstones, near the community of Plush.
 While hiking Hart Mountain, take the Petroglyph Lake Loop Trail that circles a lake lined with 65 panels of petroglyphs, some of which are dated back 10,000 years.

 Nicknamed the “Oregon Alps”, the Wallowa’s can be found tucked away in the northeastern corner of the state.
-Strewn with beautiful old barns, snow-capped peaks, and glistening lakes decorated with wildflowers – this region of Oregon is a sight for sore eyes.
+Strewn with beautiful old barns, snow-capped peaks, and glistening lakes decorated with wildflowers – this region of Eastern Oregon is a sight for sore eyes.

 Long before Louis and Clark arrived in Oregon or white settlers took the treacherous Oregon Trail West in search of land and gold, the Wallowa Valley was inhabited by the Nez Perce tribe for over 11,000 years.
 At the base of the Wallowa’s is the town of Joseph, named after Chief Joseph, a famous leader of the tribe and whose burial site can be found near Wallowa Lake.
 Downtown Joseph, located just a few minutes from the lake, has a lot to offer, especially for a town of 1,000 fulltime residents.
 Between history and culture museums, art galleries, local shops, and restaurants, there are plenty of things to walk around and see, including their famous bronze statues.
 When you’re done checking out Joseph, head over to the neighboring town of Enterprise and stop at Terminal Gravity Brewing & Pub, a pet-friendly spot where you can spread out on their lawn and enjoy some food and beer.